 Escuela Popular has communicated with its educational partners in their primary language and has provided opportunities to provide feedback in various ways such as online surveys, phone calls, home visits, Facebook, Google Classroom and Hangouts, and ParentSquare.
-Specific school staff such as our Student & Family Engagement Lead and Student & Family Services Coordinator are a direct contact to students to collect feedback.
+We know that our engagement process with families takes time to build up trust and connection between families, students, and our staff.
+We have ongoing school-wide events during the year to foster open communication, active participation, and ways for our educational partners to learn about our school culture and facilitate dialogue.